jacquessham/ScotchWhisky/README.md

 <img src=Images/gui2.png>

 <br><br>
+You may find the recommendation application in this <a href="https://github.com/jacquessham/ScotchWhisky/tree/master/RecommendationApplication">folder</a>.
+<br><br>
-You may find the codes and the captures in the <a href="https://github.com/jacquessham/ScotchWhisky/tree/master/RecommendationApplication">RecommendationApplication</a>
+You may find the recommendation application using Lapointe and Legendre's algorithm in this [folder](/Lapointe_et_Legendre/Python).

 ## Report
 In the [Report folder](Report), there is a report of going over how the recommendation system is built by choosing the best model from Region Classification, Dendrogram, and K-means Clustering.

 ## Whisky Analysis by Lapointe and Legendre
 In the [Lapointe et Legendre folder](Lapointe_et_Legendre), we are going to revisit the clusting approach with the algorithm suggested by Lapointe and Legendre's paper <i>A classification of pure malt Scotch whiskies</i>.
 Our goal is to improve the recommendation application.
+<br><br>
+You may find the recommendation application using Lapointe and Legendre's algorithm in this [folder](/Lapointe_et_Legendre/Python).

 ## Glossary
 <ul>